fusepoolP3/p3-literal-extraction-transformer/README.md

 Example
 -------

-This example aims to visualize the enrichment of an RDF dataset processed by the Literal Extraction Transformer.
+This example shows the enrichment of an RDF dataset processed by the Literal Extraction Transformer.

 Lets assume a small dataset consisting of two RDFS resources